mrkkrp/markkarpov.com/tutorial/exceptions.md

    data.
 The data includes the masking state we have discussed and a queue of asynchronous exceptions pending delivery.

-2. When thread is not in masked state, the queue of asynchronous exceptions is checked at regular intervals and if there are exceptions pending, they are delivered.
+2. When a thread is not in a masked state, the queue of asynchronous exceptions is checked at regular intervals and if there are exceptions pending, they are delivered.

-3. When thread's masking state goes from “masked” to “unmasked”, the queue is checked right away instead of waiting for the next check.
+3. When a thread's masking state goes from “masked” to “unmasked”, the queue is checked right away instead of waiting for the next check.

 4. When `getException` or `catch` marks the evaluation stack, it also saves